ActioPtyLtd/datapipes-pipescript/README.md

 }
 ```

-Refer to [Expressions](#expressions) to get a better understanding to what is possible.
+Refer to [Expressions](#expressions) to get a better understanding of what is possible.
 The expression should evaluate to a boolean value.

 ### Task Load
 To load data into a data source (using a task called *task_load*), you will need the following definition: